mehrdust/css_test/README.md

  - **F** - Display the texts in one line if the browser is smaller than 600px.
 If text is bigger than the .container display ellipsis
  - **G** - Make a copy of the project and implement the same design without using float: [left | right]

+> this task uses `display: inline-block;` instead of `float: left;` to pull divs side by side.
+The layout looks the same as what was achieved throughout tasks A-F

 At the end of you test you should submit 2 zip files
  - 1 containing the implementation of tasks A to F